Application for trail-o punching and timed control operation

 Setting Preferences

-• The Preferences menu item allows you to adapt some functions or behavior of the app according to your wish.
+• The Preferences menu item lets you adjust the app's functions and behavior to your preferences.

 • If you don't like using your phone/tablet's default language, or this language is not supported, you can choose one of the supported languages.

 • At timed controls, ANT displays instructions and questions that marshals must give to competitors.
-They have two parts: one is given before showing the scene, the other afterward.
-You can choose whether ANT shows them on two separate screens, or together on a single screen.
+They have two parts: one is given before the scene is shown, the other afterward.
+You can choose whether ANT shows them on two separate screens or together on a single screen.

-• To prevent unintentional answers selection when punching, you can choose to protect task selection by configuring ANT either to require a double click when you select a task, or to have you confirm each task selection using an extra button.
+• To prevent unintentional answers selection when punching, you can protect task selection by configuring ANT to require a double-click when you select a task, or to require confirmation of each task selection via an extra button.

-• After reading out a ToePunch system chipset, competitor's result can be printed on a Bluetooth printer.
+• After reading out a ToePunch system chipset, the competitor's punching and time can be printed on a Bluetooth printer.
 You can switch this feature on or off and select a printer in the menu Preferences.

 Setting System Permissions

-• ANT needs some system permissions to be set for him so that he can control mobile behavior during the work.
-Dialogs for these settings are automacially invoked only if they are needed in the current mode and should be accepted by the user.
+• ANT needs certain system permissions set so he can control mobile behavior during work.
+Dialogs for these settings are automatically invoked only when needed in the current mode and should be accepted by the user.

-• ANT needs permission to change the general settings of the phone/tablet so that it can disable automatic sleep mode.
+• ANT needs permission to change the phone/tablet's general settings to turn off automatic sleep mode.

 • If access to this setting is not permitted, you should manually set the screen off timeout to several minutes.

-• ANT needs access to the "Do Not Disturb" mode setting so that it can reject incoming calls solely for the period of running the timer.
+• ANT needs access to the "Do Not Disturb" mode setting so it can reject incoming calls only during the timer's run.

 ⚠ Some phone applications are so invasive that they ignore this setting.
 We recommended making a test call to the device while measuring times! ⚠

-• If access to this setting is not permitted, you should disable incoming calls manually.
+• If access to this setting is not permitted, you should turn off incoming calls manually.

-• ANT needs access to Bluetooth, if you want to print competitors' punching on a BT printer.
+• ANT needs access to Bluetooth to print competitors' punching on a BT printer.

 • If access to Bluetooth is not permitted, you cannot print competitors' punching.

-• The Event menu item allows you to change event configuration, i.e. to choose a new event, or change some attributes of an already loaded configuration.
+• The Race menu item lets you change the race configuration, i.e., to choose a new race or modify the attributes of an already loaded configuration.
 Most users will never need it.

-• Before using ANT for a new event, you should use the Clear Event button to clear the old configuration.
-If there are also old result files, the program will ask you whether to delete them or not.
+• Before using ANT for a new race, you should use the Clear Race button to clear the old configuration.
+If there are also old result files, the program will ask whether to delete them.

 • Respond No in typical cases.
-Files from old events cause no problem and they might be used later for further analysis.
+Files from old races cause no problem, and they might be used later for further analysis.

-• Respond Yes if you tried the application before the event and you have stored meaningless data related to the current event.
+• Respond Yes if you tried the application before the race and stored meaningless data related to the current race, or if you want to remove all old audio files.

-• If you have a configuration file prepared, you need only configure the Configuration File item according to the instructions from the organizer (see Selecting Resources/Targets) and the application will load the configuration by itself.
-This will complete the configuration and you can leave the dialog via the Done button.
+• If you have a configuration file prepared, you only need to configure the Configuration File item according to the organizer's instructions (see Selecting Resources/Targets), and the application will load the configuration automatically.
+This completes the configuration, and you can close the dialog using the Done button.

 • The following steps are typically needed only if you create a configuration by yourself.

-• The Event ID item is needed for distinguishing events when processing multiple result files.
+• The Race ID item is needed for distinguishing races when processing multiple result files.

-• If you configure an event on another day than on the day of the competition, you can change the date.
+• If you configure a race on a day other than the competition day, you can change the date.

-• Depending on the current application mode you can change some event settings, e.g. whether competitors can answer in free order and whether they can change their answers.
+• Depending on the current application mode, you can change some race settings, e.g., whether competitors can answer in free order and whether they can change their answers.

-• For testing purposes you can enable the Test mode in which ANT does not set the Do Not Disturb mode and screen off timeout.
+• For testing purposes, you can enable Test mode, which prevents ANT from setting the Do Not Disturb mode and screen-off timeout.

-• You can lock the menu so that competitors cannot change event settings.
-You must then set a PIN and/or set of chip numbers for marshals to be able to unlock the menu.
+• You can lock the menu so that competitors cannot change race settings.
+You must then set a PIN and/or a set of chip numbers for marshals, to be able to unlock the menu.

-• For timed controls, you can specify that there will be a second timekeeper and both times will be stored to the result file.
+• For timed controls, you can specify that a second timekeeper will be used and both times will be stored in the result file on one of the ANT devices.
+This device also uploads data to the server.
+To set the Master/Backup device, visit the Setting Preferences menu.

 • Instructions to be displayed or told to competitors may be in English or in the application language.

 • At timed controls, ANT displays instructions and questions that marshals must give to competitors.
-They have two parts: one is given before showing the scene, the other afterward.
-You can choose whether ANT shows them on two separate screens, or together on a single screen.
+They have two parts: one is given before the scene is shown, the other afterward.
+You can choose whether ANT shows them on two separate screens or together on a single screen.

-• It is also possible to choose which information and questions will be displayed and in what order.
+• It is also possible to choose which information and questions to display and in what order.

-• If ANT calculates results, you can choose whether they will be displayed in complete form, or without answers, points and times.
+• If ANT is calculating results, you can choose whether they will be displayed in complete form or without answers, points, and times.

 Stations and Courses Configuration

-• The Stations and Courses menu items allows an organizer to change various parameters of the event.
-Regular user usually does not need it.
-The only exception is when a marshal activates the timed control station(s) where (s)he will work.
-This is done by clicking a button at the beginning of appropriate row(s).
+• The Stations and Courses menu items allow an organizer to adjust various race parameters.
+A regular user usually does not need it.
+The only exception is when a marshal activates the timed control station(s) where they will work.
+This is done by clicking a button at the beginning of the appropriate row(s).

-• If you configure an event by yourself, you must enter station/course data in editing mode, which you can switch to by pressing the "gear" button in the top right corner.
+• If you configure a race by yourself, you must enter station/course data in editing mode, which you can switch to by pressing the "gear" button in the top right corner.
 Station parameters:

 • Station/course part number,